deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ff-using-static-url-segments.md

 > # ==========================================
 #DotNet #csharp #csharpdotnet #dotnetcore #csharpdeveloper #dotnetdevelopers #aspnetcore #ASPNET #aspdotnet #IT #developer #TI #tecnologia #DevOps #desenvolvedor #programador #software #homeoffice #dev #tecnologiadainformacao #devs #code #programacao #programação #tecnologiadainformação #sistemasdeinformação #engenhariadesoftware #GitHub #ASPNETMVC #ASPNET #MVC #core #MVC #route #urlroute #urlroting #urlpatterns #RoutingSystem
 -->

-### P7 -----------------------------------------

-* I can go one step futher and create aliases for action methods that have been refactored away as well and are no longer present in the controller.
-* To do this, I create a static URL and provide the controller and action values as defaults, as shown in Listing 15-14.
-    Listing 15-14.
-Aliasing a controler and action in the RouteConfig.cs file.

 ### P8 -----------------------------------------